-Please note that in 2019, we do not run classes for primary school age children.
-Tuition in French is only possible through private lessons.
+Please note that in 2021, we will not run classes for primary school age children.
+High school students are welcome to participate in adult classes.

 Description of Curriculum

-Children’s courses at Alliance Française de Rockhampton are designed following the DETA Framework for Languages, outlined in the Education QLD Scope and Sequence for Languages (2008).
+Children’s courses at Alliance Française de Central Queensland are designed following the DETA Framework for Languages, outlined in the Education QLD Scope and Sequence for Languages (2008).

 A workbook is provided at a small cost.

 Some art and craft supplies are supplied but students are asked to bring their own pencil case (colouring pencils or felts, scissors, glue stick, lead pencils, erasers, sharpener).

 - Understanding and answering simple questions about self (age, mood, name, tastes etc.)

 - Describing people and animals (colours, shapes, size)

 Primary – Year 3 to Year 6